Kennaka5/track-server-React2.0/readMe.md

 This is the back end server for Fit-bitter.

-This folder is to create an express api.
+This folder is to create an express api and make calls to a mongodb database that stores users of the application and their track records.

 ## Technologies Used